Data is a map of interconnected points as far as the eye can see.

 With the Reports Views, you have the flexibility to filter data for the audience (and save the results) depending on the report.

+A report should always help a company improve, or it’s not worth sharing.
 When you’re analyzing the data, highlight any changes, trends or correlations in the numbers and let go of everything else.
 These fluctuations help you pinpoint the most valuable insights that spark positive change.

 Listen to people and build a story